janEntikan/panda3d-docs/programming/tasks-and-events/event-handlers.rst

-One solution (patterned after other parts of the Panda3D architecture) is to define a "destroy" method for any custom classes you create, which calls "ignoreAll" to unregister from the event-handler system.
+One solution (patterned after other parts of the Panda3D architecture) is to define a "destroy" method for any custom classes you create, which calls "ignore_all" to unregister from the event-handler system.

 .. code-block:: python